Altepp/Altepp/README.md

 ## My projects

 ### Loox
-- An organization about webapps and software to replace current money greedy one's
+- A Project, not influenced by shareholders and greedyness
+  - Yodel: A discord-like clone
-- LooxOS: An OS all about you
+  - LooxOS: An OS all about customization